openfeed/AjaxQuotePortlet/README.md

 Support Annoymous and Personalized portlets with different portfolios Multiple Instance Portlets on the same page
-Support JPA 1.0 and 2.0 persistance units and hibernate libraries with maven profile build switches There are four portlets to choose from
+Support JPA 1.0 and 2.0 persistance units and hibernate libraries with maven profile build switches There are four portlets to choose from; two sizes and two types; session based personalized (AjaxQuote) - Non-logged in or public page (Default)

 Build Instructions
 ==================